A law school graduate is suited for a wide variety of careers, and not all of them involve representing clients with respect to legal matters.

 Private Law Firms

-Associates at smaller firms may do similar work, or may represent individual clients on a wide variety of matters (criminal, personal injury, matrimonial, estate planning, and more).
-Bold young attorneys that open their own practice right out of law school can also expect to work on highly varied matters for individuals and local businesses.
+Bold young attorneys who open their own practice right out of law school can also expect to work on highly varied matters for individuals and local businesses.

 The career paths are quite varied and not at all predetermined, but public service attorneys can ultimately rise to director-level positions at organizations, become members of Congress, and occupy many other trusted positions of public esteem.

-Many professors will hold their position at one university or another until retirement, while others who are active in administration and leadership may ultimately become deans or presidents of their respective institutions.
+Many professors will hold their positions at one university or another until retirement, while others who are active in administration and leadership may ultimately become deans or presidents of their respective institutions.